AhmedNazeerr/Emma-Ai-Clone/README.md

-# Exema-Ai
+# Emma-Ai
  ## inorder to run this file, first install all the dependencies using the command "npm install", then login via your eas credentials, and then run by using the command " expo start for dev client " or "expo run:ios or expo run:android ".
-# SRS Document: Exama AI
+# SRS Document: Emma AI "We have changed the app name from exama to Eemma ai "
 ## Table of Contents
 ## Introduction